Equipment Recommendations

 Shortwave Radio

 There are a number of small shortwave radios that are designed for international travel.
 After my first trip I purchased one and took it on several subsequent trips.
-My purpose was to be able to hear U.S. news on VOA, BBC, etc. However, I doubt I will ever take it again since most of the VOA news beamed into Africa in English is African news with only the major headlines about U.S. events.
+My purpose was to be able to hear US news on VOA, BBC, etc. However, I doubt I will ever take it again since most of the VOA news beamed into Africa in English is African news with only the major headlines about US events.
 There are a growing number of radio stations in Uganda (some in native languages and some in English and some that are bilingual).
-If you take a Walkman you will be able to easily pick up stations in many areas of Uganda.
-As stated above, CDs or tapes are my suggestion.
+One FM station in Kampala carries the BBC news each day.

 Travel | Check List | Equipment | Home